Skip to main content

 Persist the aggregated table

-The above setup assumes there are no physical tables created inside the data warehouse.
-In order for queries to use the aggregated table, an actual pre-aggregated table must be created.
+The above setup only defines the mapping between your model fields and the pre-aggregate fields.
+In order for queries to use the pre-aggregate, an actual pre-aggregated table must be created/persisted in your Data Warehouse.

-Holistics supports the creation of this table through Holistics Persistence:
+Holistics supports the creation of pre-aggregate tables through Holistics built-in Persistence:

 • You specify a writeable schema in the data warehouse.